cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 including users of the systems referenced by the permission model as well as permissions and access levels for each.
 Attackers may have multiple motivations
 including:
-* Exfiltrating data from the service
+* Exfiltrating relationship and condition and user data from the service
-* Tampering with data to assign or elevate permissions
+* Tampering with data to assign or elevate permissions or remove access to authorized users
-* Studying the data to understand the technology landscape
+* Studying the data to understand the application design and operation for further attack steps
 * Denial of service by rendering OpenFGA unable to respond to auth requests

 ### Predisposing Conditions

-There are multiple potential configurations of the project that could be exploited, this includes permissive settings for API tokens and other secrets, running the server in elevated/ privileged mode, exposing vulnerable endpoints accessible to an attacker and exfiltration of secret tokens from interfacing applications and CLI.
+There are multiple potential configurations of the project that could be exploited, this includes permissive settings for API tokens and other secrets, running the server in elevated/privileged mode, exposing vulnerable endpoints such as the profiler accessible to an attacker and exfiltration of secret tokens from interfacing applications and CLI.

-In addition vulnerabilities may be discovered in the server and other components that can be exploited by an attacker.
+In addition vulnerabilities may be discovered in the server code or dependent libraries that can be exploited by an attacker.

 ### Expected Attacker Capabilities

-While the attacker is not expected to possess the capability to break well-known encryption standards such as SHA256, they will have sufficient capabilities and motivation to use well-known tools and techniques for their work.
-Attackers are not just assumed to be external to the company but may also be persistent threats within the company network that are looking to gain a foothold for further exploits.
-The latter scenarios assume that the attacker has breached several layers of defense and has direct access to OpenFGA components and endpoints to further their position within the company perimeter.
+While the attacker is not expected to possess the capability to break well-known encryption standards, eg AES256, or hashes such as SHA256, they will have sufficient capabilities and motivation to use well-known tools and techniques for their work.
+Attackers are not just assumed to be external to the OpenFGA project, or client application vendor/project, but may also be insiders who are contributors, maintainers, or repo admins, or developers or operators with privileged access inside the client application environment that are looking to gain a foothold for further exploits.
+The latter scenarios assume that the attacker has breached or already has access through several layers of defense and has direct access to OpenFGA components and endpoints to further their position within the company perimeter.

 ### Attack Risks and Effects

-While not storing PII (as per project recommendations), OpenFGA does have sensitive information pertaining to the technology landscape and permissions within the organization.
-This data could be used by attackers to better understand the landscape and also perform more destructive actions such as escalating their permissions and locking out users from system access.
-In a microservices environment, data tampering may lead to subtle issues within the stack that are difficult to debug and may degrade customer experience and tie up technology teams in troubleshooting.
+While not storing PII (as per project recommendations), OpenFGA does have sensitive information pertaining to the application and permissions within the organization.
+This data could be used by attackers to better understand the attack landscape and also perform more destructive actions such as escalating their permissions and locking out users from system access.

-### Security Degradation
+### Security Impact Assessment

-A complete compromise of the OpenFGA server in production would lead to ripple effects throughout the organizations.
-Attackers could assign themselves arbitraty permissions to sensitive systems and also lock out legitimate users.
+A compromise of the OpenFGA server in production would lead to downstream effects in the application.
+Attackers could assign themselves arbitraty permissions to sensitive resources or data and also lock out legitimate users.
 This could lead to effects from a denial of service and degradation of customer experience to exfiltration of critical data from sensitive systems.
-OpenFGA deals directly with authorization and is a critical part of any organization, as such, compromising this system could have catastrophic consequences to the organization.
+OpenFGA deals directly with authorization and is a critical part of any application, as such, compromising this system could have catastrophic consequences to the organization.

+#### Security Risks and Security Impact of Using/Operating OpenFGA
+- Access Control: OpenFGA by definition is designed to enforce: (i) information system access to authorized users, or processes acting on behalf of authorized users or devices (including other information systems);
+  and (ii) the types of transactions and functions that authorized users are permitted to exercise.
+As such, a failure in either access to OpenFGA data or code itself, or the functioning of OpenFGA exposes the application to critical access control risks.
+- Awareness and Training: Using OpenFGA will requrire developer, operator, security team, auditor and end user training to ensure that personnel are adequately prepared to deploy, maintain, and use OpenFGA and design appropriate relationships and models.
+  Security staff need to understand the failure modes and threat model and how to monitor the components and produce audit artifacts.
+  Even end users need to understand how permissions are modeled and managed, for example, understanfing Google Drive permissions can have a steep learning curve for those used to more traditional RBAC rules found in Windows or Linux file systems.
+- Audit Support: Introducing OpenFGA will impact system/application audit requirements and require OpenFGA developers, app developers, and operators to consider how to:
+    - create, protect, and retain information system audit records to the extent needed to enable the monitoring, analysis, investigation, and reporting of unlawful, unauthorized, or inappropriate information system activity; and
+    - ensure that the actions of individual information system users can be uniquely traced to those users so they can be held accountable for their actions.
+- Change Management: OpenFGA project developers and app developers need to consider how changes to the OpenFGA code, configuration, model syntax and features, and the application's specific model(s) will impact the:
+    - baseline configuration and relate to the current inventory of organizational users, resources, and condition attributes;
+    - establishment and enforcement of secure configuration settings of the OpenFGA components and the app using OpenFGA; and
+    - ability to monitor and control changes to the baseline configurations of the specific app models and to the OpenFGA components
+- Identity: How will change(s) to the underlying Identity Provider(s) and identity establishment impact how OpenFGA:
+    - identifies users, processes acting on behalf of users, or other subjects (eg IoT devices, etc.); and
+    - authenticates (or verifies) the identities of those users, processes, or devices, as a prerequisite to allowing access.
+- Maintenance: How will periodic and timely maintenance be performed including critical security patches in OpenFGA's code and dependencies; how will the project and the app developers provide effective controls on the tools, techniques, mechanisms, and personnel performing maintenance of the OpenFGA code and apps using it.
+For example, how would the project control for a malicious contributor trying to subtly introduce leaks or back doors?
+How would app developers identify these potential flaws?
+How is the repo secured and maintained over time?
+Other dependencies? etc.
+- Securing Data In Transit, At Rest and In Use: While OpenFGA doesn't directly implement encryption, authentication, or integrity of data flows, the maintainers and devs using OpenFGA must consider:
+    - communications (i.e., information transmitted or received by OpenFGA components, and the app) are monitored, controlled, and protected at the internal and external boundaries; eg encrypting communication between OpenFGA and the database, or the shared keys, or the audit logs, etc. and
+    - architectural designs, software development techniques, and systems engineering principles that promote effective data security are implemented
+- Risk Assessment and Vulnerability Management: How will OpenFGA maintainers and app devs and operators define how:
+    - OpenFGA and SDK flaws are identified, reported, and corrected in a timely manner;
+    - malicious code protection is employed;
+    - component and OpenFGA app related events are monitored and detected;
+    - the correct configuration and operation of security features is tested and verified;
+    - information is checked for accuracy, completeness, validity, and authenticity.
+This is especially imporant in verifying and testing the model syntax and semantics
+- Supply Chain Integrity and Attacks: How will risks related to OpenFGA itself, and its dependencies be assessed and tracked and remediated?
+- Incident Response, Disaster Recovery, Continuity, SRE: How will use of OpenFGA affect existing plans for responding to, investigating, and remediating incidents - whether security or availability related?
+What playbooks should be created specific to OpenFGA failure modes or attacks?
+What alerts are useful?
+What forensic data is required?
+How are logs collected, aggregated, correlated, and retained?
+- Compliance and Regulatory Requirements: What documentation, processes, approvals, and legal requirements are in scope for either certification or audit by a 3rd party or government agency or customer?

+#### Failure Modes Considered

+- Project/Repo/Code Failures
+  - Key admins or maintainers abandon the project or are unavailable
+  - The repository is deleted or defaced or compromised
+  - Bugs exist in the core validation of the relationships and conditions
+  - Bugs exist in the dependencies used
+  - Leakage of data in the logs or by contacting existing services
+  - Timing attacks, side channel telemetry
+  - shared key or OIDC TLS cert compromises (is OSCP or CRL being checked?)
+  - Lack of, or insecure use of, cryptographic code or protocols
+  - Release process failures
+  - Failures to respond to, or analyze, reported vulnerabilities or known exploits
+  - Malicious developers injecting malicious code or designs
+- Developer/App Design Failures
+  - incorrect use of OpenFGA outside its intended design/goals
+  - incorrect confiuration of OpenFGA store, keys, certs, etc
+  - incorrect definition of app code using OpenFGA to check relationships, conditions
+  - incorrect or missing error handling code or corner cases
+  - logging or leaking sensitive information
+  - lack of stress and performance testing
+  - not using the latest secure releases
+- OpenFGA/App Operations Failures
+  - failure to check the provenance and integrity of code used
+  - failure to check the provenance and integrity of confiuration used
+  - failure to check the provenance and integrity of model(s) used
+  - failure to secure keys, OIDC TLS, or database encryption and access control and auditing
+  - failute to plan for continuity and disaster recovery
+  - failure to plan for security incident response
+  - OpenFGA API service unavailable at runtime, either failing in a secure closed way, or due to DoS attack
+  - Store database unavailable at runtime, either failing in a secure closed way, or due to DoS attack
+  - Capacity planning for the service, networking, and database
+  - Messaging and communications to end users in the case of outages or failures or breach

 ### Compensating Mechanisms